hy-1994/IDTI/README.md

 2. Subfile "sim_metadata" is the metadata of simulated data.
 3. Subfile "sim_data.h5ad" is the H5AD file of simulated data.

-The folder "script" contains main scripts.
+The folder "script" contains main script.
-"core.py" is uesed to trajectory inference of IDTI.
+"core.py" is used for IDTI cell state trajectory inference.

 ### References